Ashenden – Book Review

 The work of the agent in the Intelligence Department is on the whole extremely monotonous.
 A lot of it is uncommonly useless.
 The material it offers for stories is scrappy and pointless; the author has himself to make it coherent, dramatic and probable.

-Maugham went on to say that events like those in Ashenden did occur, but no one person would see the whole of a case.
+Maugham went on to say that many of the events in the stories did occur, but no one person would see the whole of a case.
 In fact he spent most of his time during the war doing boring paperwork.
 This is similar to the later ‘realistic’ author, John le Carré.
 Le Carré claims that MI6 only allowed The Spy Who Came In From The Cold to be published because it was not at all realistic.
-So what Ashenden actually starts is not the ‘realistic’ school of spying, but the ‘cynical’ school.
+So what Maugham actually started was not the ‘realistic’ school of spying, but the ‘cynical’ school.

 However, in 1928, even a semi-realistic depiction of spying was revolutionary.
 At the time, the ‘spymania’ novels of hack authors like William Le Queux shaped the popular understanding of espionage.
 In those books, foreign spies were physically repulsive, moustachio-twirling villains without any redeeming features whatsoever.
 Meanwhile British spies were square-jawed patriots of unblemished character.
 Even the more upmarket authors like John Buchan wrote fantastical tales of daring, disguise and improbable coincidences, with straightforward patriotism the hero’s only motive.